The results of the Spring Barometer 2019 are out

-Businesses in the region were encouraged to take part in the latest Thames Valley Business Barometer which was open until early May.
-In this report we are focusing on employee wellbeing.
+Over 100 businesses in the region took part in the latest Thames Valley Business Barometer which ran from March to May 2019.
+In this report we focused on economic confidence, business performance, as well as employee wellbeing in the workplace.

 What is the Thames Valley Business Barometer?

 The Thames Valley Business Barometer is a collaboration between BDO LLP and C8 Consulting, providing a snapshot of business and economic confidence in the Thames Valley twice a year.

 As well as focusing on economic confidence, growth and employment intentions, the Spring 2019 Barometer put the spotlight on employee wellbeing; the importance of wellbeing in the workplace is being increasingly recognised, and many companies are looking at practices to increase the wellbeing of their staff.
 For this reason, it seemed only right that this should be our themed topic for our survey, so we can get a local level perspective on a topic that affects every one of us.